kenny-t-tran/covid19analysis/README.md

-# Corona Virus (COVID-19) SQL exploration and visualzation
+# Corona Virus (COVID-19) SQL exploration and visualization

 I explored a COVID-19 dataset from [Our World in Data](https://ourworldindata.org/covid-deaths) using SQL and turned my queries into a Tableau dashboard.